 - Nuts and Seeds: Almonds, cashews, peanuts, walnuts, and macadamia nuts

 - Fish: Salmon, herring, anchovies, and sardines

 - Healthy oils such as olive oil or canola oil

 Ditch Refined Carbs

-Instead of these foods try whole grains (such as quinoa, oats, whole wheat bread), which provide healthy carbs your body can use for energy.
+Instead of these foods try whole grains (such as quinoa, oats, whole wheat bread), which provide healthy complex carbs your body can use for energy.

 Eat More Of Anti-Inflammatory Foods